Novant8/svt-web-demonstrator/README.md

 ## Folder structure

 ```
-svt-project/
+/
 │
-├── exploit         -- Contains scripts and extra material used for various exploits.
+├── exploit/        -- Contains scripts and extra material used for various exploits.
 |
 ├── secure/         -- Contains the fixed version of the application, where the exploits listed below should not work.
 │   ├── client/     -- Front-end managed by React, contains all application components plus the api.js file to contact the back-end